lynnpye/sl_triggers/extern/libraries/sexlab/sl_triggers_function_library_sexlab.md

 **Description**

-Starts a SexLab scene and returns the threadid
+Returns: int: Starts a SexLab scene and returns the threadid

 **Parameters**

-    Form[] list: actors: Form[] list containing the Actors to be in the scene, limited to 5
+    Form[]: actors: list containing the Actors to be in the scene, limited to 5
     Form: submissive: Form (Actor) to be the submissive in the scene; specify 'none' if no submissive to be set; must also be in the actors list
     string: tags: (From the SexLabFramework source) AnimationTags [OPTIONAL], is the list of tags the animation has to have.
 You can add more than one tag by separating them by commas "," (Example: "Oral, Aggressive, FemDom"), the animations will be collected if they have at least one of the specified tags.
     bool: allowBed: true to allow bed use, false otherwise